 December festivals are obviously among the coolest of the year, in all senses.
 Don’t retire to the fire for fear of a chill, get out there and make the most of the mulled wine and hot cider opportunities.

-Fête des Lumières, Lyon, France
+1. Fête des Lumières, Lyon, France

 The Virgin Mary is Lyon’s beloved saviour and Lyon honours her each year with the great Fête des Lumières.
 The four-day event is a testimony to what Mary means to the city – many believe it was she that saved them from destruction when the city was riddled with the plague.

 Ever since those dark days of the 1800s, the people of Lyon have taken the time to show their appreciation with light and colour.
-From the 6th to 9th of December every house puts candles in their windows to honour her but, it’s the lighting up of the Basilica of Fourvière and the Place des Terreaux light show that truly wow.
+From the 8th to 11th of December this year 2022, every house puts candles in their windows to honour her but, it’s the lighting up of the Basilica of Fourvière and the Place des Terreaux light show that truly wow.

-Mother City Queer Project, Cape Town
+2. Mother City Queer Project, Cape Town

 Mother City Queer Project seems to describe this festival well.
-A summer kickstart in Cape Town, MCQP is all queens, spangled-jeans and love-machines – but everyone’s invited.
+A summer kickstart in Cape Town, MCQP is all queens, spangled jeans and love machines – but everyone’s invited.

 It began in 1994 once apartheid was out and equality was in, giving gay people a platform to show how proud they were of who they were.
 Since then, the epic party has gained whole load of momentum and is now the most flamboyant fancy dress event in any Cape Town diary.
-Failure to comply with the annual theme, which could be anything from ‘farm fresh’ to ‘kitsch kitchen,’ means there’s no getting in, so read up on the requirements and get sewing.
+Failure to comply with the annual theme, which could be anything from ‘farm fresh’ to ‘kitsch kitchen’, means there’s no getting in, so read up on the requirements and get sewing.

-Burning the Clocks, Brighton
+3. Burning the Clocks, Brighton

 While you might hear the word ‘festival’ and think mud, wipes and raves, Burning the Clocks in Brighton is a gentler take and one for all the family.